fetchrobotics/docs/source/introduction.rst

 * **ROS and Fetch & Freight**

  - Fetch & Freight R&D software is based on ROS.
-Completing the beginner tutorials in Section TODO will help users understand how to operate and write applications for the Fetch & Freight.
+Completing the beginner tutorials will help users understand how to operate and write applications for the Fetch & Freight.

 * **Fetch & Freight Support**